raspberrypilearning/cd-beginner-javascript-sushi/en/step_3.md

 }
 ```
 --- /task ---

+--- collapse ---
+---
+title: What is a function?
+---
+Code is normally made up of functions — sets of instructions joined together with a name.
+Think of something like making a cup of tea as a function:

+  1. Get kettle
+  2. Put water in kettle
+  3. Boil water
+  4. Get teapot
+  5. Put teabag in teapot
+  6. Put water in teapot
+  7. Wait...
+  8. Get cup
+  9. Pour tea into cup

+That's a lot of steps!
+Imagine having to tell someone to do each of them every time you wanted them to make tea!
+It's much easier to teach someone how to make a cup of tea once and then just ask them to 'make tea' in future!
+It's the same with code: We can use functions to do complex things with simple commands.

+--- /collapse ---

 Now, before you can use your function, you need a button to point it to!
 All the `button` tags in the HTML file you started with have been given the `class` 'colourButton'.
 You can use this to select them as a group and then choose one to test your function on.